Cavity-mediated collective laser-cooling of a non-interacting atomic gas inside an asymmetric trap to very low temperatures: Analysis of the cooling process

-First we have a closer look at the slower one of these two time scales.
-Proceeding as described in \ref{appA} and using the above master equation to calculate the time derivatives of expectation values (cf.~Eq.~(\ref{10})), one can show for example that
+First we have a closer look at the dynamics of the slowly evolving variables $m$ an $\zeta$.
+Using the above derived effective system dynamics (c.f.~Eqs.~(\ref{master3}) and (\ref{HI2first4})) and proceeding as described in App.~\ref{xcoherences}, one can now show that

-The definition of the variables on the right hand side of this equation can be found in Eqs.~(\ref{notation500}) and (\ref{notation600}).
-The $x$ and the $u$ variables are single-particle expectation values, while the $\tilde x$ and the $\tilde u$ variable denote two-particle expectation values.
-All of these variables evolve on much faster time scale than $m$ and $\zeta$, when Eq.~(\ref{condi}) applies.
+without any approximations.
+The definition of the $x$, $y$ and $\tilde y$ variables on the right hand side of this equation can be found in Eq.~(\ref{notation500}) in App.~\ref{lewis}.
+Here $x_{33}$ and $y_{232}$ are single-particle expectation values, while $\tilde y_{223}$ denotes a many-particle phonon expectation value.
+As shown in App.~\ref{xcoherences}, the variables $x_{33}$, $y_{232}$ an $\tilde y_{223}$ evolve on a much faster time scale than $m$ and $\zeta$ when

-Taking this into account, proceeding as described in \ref{appA} and eliminating all expectation values other than $\zeta$ and $m$ adiabatically from the system dynamics, yields a set of two effective cooling equations.
-These are
+Taking this into account, proceeding as described in App.~\ref{xcoherences2} and eliminating these variables adiabatically from the system dynamics, yields a closed set of two effective cooling equations.
+In analogy to Eq.~(\ref{rates}), we find that

 with the collective rate $A_N$ given by